Adding Railing to a Stone Wall

 Image From Masonry Magazine

-The process for using concrete anchors is very similar to using concrete screws just with a few different steps.
+Using concrete anchors is very similar to using concrete screws, just with a few different steps.
 You will start out by marking your holes.
 Next, you will use the hammer drill to make holes in the stone wall for your concrete anchors.
 Again, clean the debris as this will ensure proper contact.

-Once you have your concrete anchors pounded in completely you can attach the washer and nut.
-When the nut is aligned you can tighten it down with a wrench or ratchet.
+Once your concrete anchors are pounded in completely, you can attach the washer and nut.
+You can tighten it down with a wrench or ratchet when the nut is aligned.
 There will be an edge of the bolt that sticks out that you will want to trim off.
 You can do this with a hack saw.
 Rather than cutting it flush with the nut, an alternative, and recommended method, is to cut off just enough to be able to attach an acorn nut to anchor.
 This gives it a cleaner and smoother look.